-- 1/2 cup vegan cream cheese
+- ½ cup vegan cream cheese

 - 3 cups powdered sugar

-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

-- 1/4 tsp almond extract
+- ¼ teaspoon almond extract

 - 2-3 cups chopped fruit- whatever variety you want.

-Cut up your fruit into the desired shapes you want to use for your fruit pizza.
+- Cut up your fruit into the desired shapes you want to use for your fruit pizza.
 Make sure all the fruit is super dry.
 Set aside.

-Frost the fruit pizzas and top with the fruit. **Note if you aren't serving these right away, wait to put the fruit on them.
-After time the fruit will seep some liquid- they still taste amazing, if not even better- but they aren't so easy to handle and the cookie can get very soft.
+- Frost the fruit pizzas and top with the fruit. **Note if you aren't serving these right away, wait to put the fruit on them.
+After time the fruit will seep some liquid- they still taste amazing, if not even better- but they aren't so easy to handle, and the cookie can get very soft.
 This didn't phase us from gobbling them up.
-But if you're bringing to an event I would put the fruit on when you get there.
+But if you're bringing to an event, I would put the fruit on when you get there.
 Store in the fridge.